-Memory is based on Repetition.
-By repeated exposure to an idea, we strengthen the memory that is associated with it.
-If one does not semi-frequently repeat it, it will become forgotten.
-Repetition is the building block of school and of advertisement.
-However, despite all that, Repetition is the wrong way to keep people interested in your ideas.
+By repeated exposure to an idea, people can strengthen the memory associated with it.
+However, if you don’t semi-frequently repeat it, you will forget it.
+Repetition is the building block of education and advertising.
+However, despite all that, repetition will not keep people interested in your ideas.

-The danger of Repetition is stagnation.
-Let’s take your average hobbyist association – their members share a common interest.
+Consider your average hobbyist association.
+Their members share a common interest.
 That is the one guarantee for all members.
-But only focusing on that interest doesn’t mean that your members will stay consistently engaged.
-They will eventually get bored with the information offered to them.
+But only focusing on that one interest doesn’t mean your members will stay consistently engaged.
+Eventually, they will get bored with the information offered to them.

-What is more important than Repetition?
-Rhythm.
 Rhythm is defined as a combination of elements repeated, but with variations.
-Variations in your messaging are important – they can reach a greater swath of your members than a narrow focus, they unearth hidden commonalities between members if they generate excitement, they keep the organization from getting stale and can attract members – especially younger members.
+Variations in your messages are important.
+They can reach a greater swath of your members than a narrow focus.
+Also, they unearth hidden commonalities between members.
+Also, if they generate excitement, they keep the organization from getting stale and can attract members, especially younger members.

 Identify the Pattern

 There must be consistency in your message, so identifying any overarching patterns is key.
 What is it that you can always agree is important to your members?
 In many ways, this is similar to the core purpose of an association or company.
 The pattern of information, content and communication that you can identify as the group bedrock forms the basis of the “rhythm” your members experience.